 The NFL+ app is compatible with a large number of streaming devices.
 You can access it on streaming media players such as:

 It’s also available on most smart TVs.
 Essentially, if the device has a screen, you can access the app.

 The ability to stream NFL+ on your TV depends on several factors.

-However, if you want to watch full-game replays or stream NFL pre-season games, you can do so on your TV.
+If you want to watch full-game replays or stream NFL pre-season games, you can do so on your TV.

 It’s also not possible to screencast your phone to your TV.
 The NFL has stated they don’t support that feature.